 Dominic was a British teenage millionaire by the time of his 13th birthday, that is when he made his first million, 2 years later, he was worth more than 15 million pounds.
 Dominic imported scooters from the United States to sell them in England.

 Dominic pieced together his business strategy thanks to a simple misspelling, he was searching on the internet for the credit card visa, but spelled it Viza instead, which was the name of an American company that sold scooters.
-Dominic had always wanted to buy a scooter but couldn’t afford one, so he calls the company and offers to sell their scooters in the UK, they agree and give him a deal; if he sells five scooters he can get the sixth one for free, motivated, Dominic started scraping for money and got into the business of selling some gadgets in Japan to be able to afford five scooters, and finally managed to order the five scooters, sold them and the demand for scooters in the neighbourhood only increased and he started ordering more, eventually selling thousands per week.
-He was appointed by the queen as a pioneer for Britain in Entrepreneurism.
+Dominic had always wanted to buy a scooter but couldn’t afford one, so he called the company and offered to sell their scooters in the UK.
+Viza agreed and gave him a deal that if he was able to sell five scooters he could get the sixth one for free.

 Michael Furdyk Takes it Global

 “Work together to create a global network for young people who either have an idea that they want to develop, or who want the opportunity to work on someone else’s project”, that was the goal Michael Furdyk had when he created TakingITGlobal, an online social network that encourages youth to participate in the discussion and raising of global awareness, to advocate action that affects their local communities.

 It all started when Michael became a teenage millionaire by selling an online technology that he and his friends created, because he realized that a lot of young people don’t have the support of friends and family that he had.
 Michael came up with a way to encourage and support young people getting involved in global and local issues and help them realize their potential.